[the kid approaches Freddy Krueger around the pool, standing up for the other frightened kids]

-Do-Gooder: Just tell me what you want, all right?
+Do-Gooder: [holding his hands up, walking to Freddy] Just tell us what you want, all right?
 I'm here to help you.

 Freddy Krueger: Help yourself, fucker!

-Freddy Krueger: I need you, Jesse.
+Freddy Krueger: [Freddy runs the knives of his glove over Jesse's head] I need you, Jesse.
 We got special work to do here, you and me.

 Jesse Walsh: Hey, Grady, do you remember your dreams?

 [Freddy looks at the kids around the pool with his arms out, the gas flame from the barbecue pit blazing behind him]

 Freddy Krueger: You are all my children now.

 [Jesse goes to Lisa's house, telling her that Freddy Krueger is inside his body]

 Lisa: Jesse, who is doing this to you?